 Device Settings

-The device has four modes:
+The device has four Device Modes (operating modes):

 - Transparent Mode